cornel-cp/VF3-fe/GenerationPrompt.md

 Prefers hit-and-run tactics, using stealth and misdirection.
 Strikes from unexpected angles then vanishes into shadows before counterattacks.

 This system ensures balanced character creation while providing clear guidelines for both battle prediction and video generation.

+In an icy wasteland of frozen tundra, blizzard winds howl, reducing visibility, creating a chilling battlefield for an epic clash between two legendary heroes.

+**Characters and Actions:**
+Slitheric Assassin, a tiny yet powerful warrior with a dragon-skin exterior, stands firm, his silver-white hair whipping in the storm.
+Opposite him, Crypto Cooker, a towering behemoth with beast-like features, charges heroically, her crimson braids glowing amidst the white tempest.

+**Camera Angles and Movement:**
+The camera captures Slitheric from a low angle, emphasizing his mystical aura and calculating gaze as electricity dances across his armor.
+Swift cuts show Crypto's charging form, her massive sword crackling with energy, from a dynamic wide shot framing her imposing presence.

+**Environment and Lighting:**
+The battle unfolds in a harsh, ice-blanketed terrain with sub-zero temperatures.
+Midnight illuminates the scene with a cold blue hue while cinematic lighting highlights the frozen surfaces.
+Snowflakes drift in slow motion, lending a surreal atmosphere.

+**Special Effects and Atmosphere:**
+Epic orchestral music crescendos, synchronizing with the animation of decreasing hitpoint bars at the top of the screen, each impact leaving an explosive burst of particles.
+Slitheric phases through Crypto's strikes, dodging effortlessly before retaliating with a magical blast, now copied from Crypto's own techniques.

+**Key Dramatic Moments:**
+A dramatic close-up shows Slitheric's eyes, one green and one red, as they lock onto Crypto, predicting her every move.
+Amidst furious clashes, Slitheric finally harnesses his full power, using phase shifting to dodge a colossal blow, leaving Crypto overextended.
+Seizing this opportunity, he unleashes a devastating ion blast, the environment around them crackling with energy.

+With a final, powerful exchange, Slitheric stands victorious as Crypto stumbles, her hitpoint bar dropping to zero.
+The frozen tundra echoes with silence, the storm fading, leaving the lone victor amidst the swirling snow.